Anurag-Swarnim-Yadav/DatasetQuality/README.md

 #### RESULT
-To verify our results, within the RQ2A folder, we have six different seed subfolders, each containing the raw prediction file for its respective model.
+**TO VERIFY OUR RESULTS**, within the RQ2A folder, we have six different seed subfolders, each containing the raw prediction file for its respective model.

 | Models           	| PP RQ2A 	| % of Replication 	|
 |------------------	|---------	|------------------	|